Visits to St. Peter's Basilica in Rome

-A visit to Rome and Vatican City is not complete without a visit inside St. Peter's Basilica.
-But while you are making your list of things to see and do in Rome, you will surely have some doubts: how much time do I need to visit it?
-Will I have to buy tickets for St. Peter's Basilica?
-Will there be a long queue?
-What do I have to see?
-Can I go up to the dome?
+A visit to Rome and the Vatican City is not complete if we do not go inside St. Peter's Basilica.
+I am sure you will have some doubts: how much time do I need to visit it, will I have to buy tickets for St. Peter's Basilica, will there be a long queue, what do I have to see, can I go up to the dome, is it possible to climb the dome?

 Since the visit to St. Peter's Basilica is free, I recommend that you join a guided tour that will give you a more complete view of the place.
 These tours include a tour of the temple with the explanations of an art expert guide.
 Some include climbing the dome and for a little more money you can also get entrance to the Vatican Museums.
 I'll tell you more: